Chrissiku/quote-generator/README.md

 # Quotes generator
-> This project is a javascript app that consumes an API for generating randon quote
+> This project is a javascript app that consumes an API for generating randon quote.
+With these project you can share on twitter, copy text and listen the quote.

 ## Live Link